 The specific list of factors is found in §61.13, Florida Statutes.
 However, for the sake of practicality it is important to remember that the judges will always start with the premise that shared parental responsibility and equal time-sharing will be the starting point for every case and it is extremely difficult and unlikely that one parent will have 100% sole custody/time-sharing.
 Children need both parents.

-Consult with a Knowledgeable Divorce and Family Lawyer in Miami
+Consult with a Knowledgeable Child Custody Lawyer in Miami

-If you are a parent going through the rigors of a child custody process in Florida, contact divorce and family lawyer Antonio Jimenez to help you work towards a favorable judgment.
-He has the experience to make the system work for you, not against you.
+If you are a parent going through the rigors of a child custody process in Florida, contact me right away to help you work towards a favorable judgment.
+I have the experience to make the system work for you, not against you.

-Antonio appreciates the fact that it’s in the best interest of the child for all parties involved to come to a friendly agreement in terms of visitation or custody.
-He will help guide you through this unpleasant process in a manner that benefits everyone.
+I appreciate the fact that it’s in the best interest of the child for all parties involved to come to a friendly agreement in terms of visitation or custody.
+I will help guide you through this unpleasant process in a manner that benefits everyone.